prioritizr/wdpar/README.md

 ### Citation

-Please cite the *wdpar R* package and the World Database on Protected Areas (WDPA) in publications.
+Please cite the *wdpar R* package and the relevant databases used in publications.

 To cite the latest official version, please use: